Vice President Kamala Harris to meet with expelled Black Tennessee lawmakers – KION546

 By Jasmine Wright, CNN

-Vice President Kamala Harris will travel to Nashville on Friday to advocate for gun control and meet with the two Black state lawmakers who were expelled from the General Assembly after they protested in favor of gun control on the state House floor.
+Vice President Kamala Harris will travel to Nashville on Friday to advocate for gun control and meet with the a pair of state lawmakers who were expelled from the General Assembly after they protested in favor of gun control on the state House floor.

-Harris’ office said she will meet with all Democratic state lawmakers in Nashville, and the three lawmakers who faced expulsion votes will be in attendance.
-The third lawmaker who is a White woman was not expelled.
+Harris is set to meet with advocates and lawmakers including two former Tennessee Democratic Reps.
+Justin Jones and Rep. Justin Pearson, both Black men, who were expelled for protesting for gun control.
+Harris’ trip is meant to convey the administration’s seriousness about gun reform and democracy at large, and Harris will renew the Biden administration’s call for a ban on assault-style weapons while there, a White House official said.

 “Today, @VP will travel to Nashville, TN.
 There she will meet with state lawmakers as well as young leaders who continue to demand action on common sense gun reform,” Kirsten Allen, Harris’ press secretary, tweeted on Friday.